jedi-academy/learn-4711/data/labs/lab09.md

 This lab is about a distributed system, regardless of the data format or the model's correctness.

-Create your two repositories, initially "empty", and **copy** the contents of the earlier repo that you have chosen as a starter.
+Create your two repositories, initially "empty", and **copy**, to each, the contents of the earlier repo that you have chosen as a starter.
 Make sure that branching is setup, with a "clean" *develop*, before any team members fork the repos.